Birds of North Carolina:

 Global Rank G4

 Coastal Plain Rare winter visitor along the immediate coast, and very rare in estuarine waters of bays and sounds.
 Numerous records from the Wrightsville Beach (New Hanover) and Fort Macon SP (Carteret) areas, as well as farther north sites such as Oregon Inlet and Cape Hatteras (groins at the old lighthouse site).
 There are a few records away from the immediate coast, such as at the Cedar Island ferry terminal (Carteret), Pamlico Point impoundments and marshes (Pamlico), and Pamlico Sound near Swan Quarter (Hyde).
+Most notable was a "family group?" of four that seemed to move between Jennette's Pier in Nags Head (Dare) and the Duck (Dare) pier between 31 Dec 2023 - 29 Mar 2024, for a very rare overwintering record.
 There are no inland records from the province.
 Mainly mid-Nov to late Mar.
 One at Oregon Inlet on 2-5 Nov 2023 was quite early.
 Peak counts: 6, Oregon Inlet, 20 Feb - 10 Mar 2014; 5, Wrightsville Beach, 12 Feb 1994; 5, Masonboro Inlet, 17 Feb 1988; 5, Rodanthe (Dare), 22 Jan 1984.

 Piedmont Accidental; a single record, an immature male seen at Lake Brandt (Guilford) on 18 Feb 2007*, remaining for about a week [Chat 71:38 link]; photos are on the Carolina Bird Club Photo Gallery.